Mold

 "Black mold" is one of the most feared terms in home ownership, but there's significant misunderstanding about what it actually is, how dangerous it truly is, and how to identify it.
 This guide separates fact from fiction while providing practical guidance for Florida homeowners.

 When people say "black mold," they usually mean Stachybotrys chartarum (sometimes called Stachybotrys atra), a specific species known for producing mycotoxins.
+Understanding how to identify black mold starts with knowing what conditions allow it to thrive.

 Growth Requirements